Accelerated Dual-Degree Bachelor’s/JD (3+3)

 Students will use the first year of law school for their fourth year of undergraduate credits and count up to 30 law school credits toward their undergraduate degree.
-Students will earn a bachelor’s degree by the end of their first year of law school/fourth year of college.
+Students will earn a bachelor’s degree by the end of their first year of law school/fourth year of undergraduate.

 The program is structured as follows:

 Students will focus efforts on working toward their undergraduate degree program requirements according to the Academic Catalog and guidance from their academic and pre-law adviser.

 By the end of the third year, students must:

 - Complete all major and University Curriculum requirements for a total of at least 90 credits (which can include any AP or advanced standing credits as determined when they enter as first-year students) with a minimum cumulative 3.4 GPA.

 - Complete at least 60 undergraduate (non-law) credits at Quinnipiac immediately prior to matriculation at the School of Law.

 - Take the Law School Admission Test (LSAT) no later than March of their third year and achieve an LSAT score equal to, or greater than, the law school’s first year class median.

 - Students who do not meet the GPA and/or LSAT score requirements may still be considered by the Admissions Committee to determine whether they are eligible for early admission to the law school, and if so, whether they will receive merit scholarship funds.

 - A score of 155 or higher may be sufficient to increase undergraduate scholarship to a higher level as the student enters the School of Law, subject to the law school renewal policy.